 The first time I ever went shopping for gluten-free ingredients was exactly seven years ago.
 I had to hold back tears as I realized HOW MUCH money gluten-free ingredients and food cost and how awful they tasted!

-Thankfully, so much has changed in just five short years!
+Thankfully, so much has changed in just seven short years!
 Gluten-free ingredients are much easier to find and sometimes they even seem reasonably priced.